nrs-org/novelslop/content/vol_01/chap_06.typ

   The two of them were standing right before the girl's desk.

-  _"Now that I had a closer look at her, she really does look like Narumi
+  _"Now that I took a closer look at her, she really does look like Narumi
     Sena.
 What's her name again?
 Right, Narumi Mona."_

   Narumi Mona really resembled her sisters' looks, but the problem was that she